mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the v Graph Connector for Microsoft Search and Copilot" ms.date: 02/14/2025
+description: "Set up the GitLab Microsoft Graph connectors for Microsoft Search and Microsoft 365 Copilot." ms.date: 02/14/2025
 ---

-# GitLab Microsoft Graph Connectors
+# GitLab Microsoft Graph connectors

-The GitLab Microsoft Graph Connectors (GitLab Issue, GitLab Merge Request, and GitLab Knowledge) allows your organization to index merge requests, issues, wikis, and documentation stored in GitLab.
-After configuring the connector and indexing GitLab content, end users can search and retrieve information via Microsoft Search and Microsoft 365 Copilot.
+The GitLab Microsoft Graph connectors (GitLab Issue, GitLab Merge Request, and GitLab Knowledge) allow your organization to index merge requests, issues, wikis, and documentation stored in GitLab.
+After you configure the connector and index GitLab content, users can search and retrieve information via Microsoft Search and Microsoft 365 Copilot.

-This article is intended for Microsoft 365 administrators or anyone configuring, running, and monitoring GitLab Microsoft Graph Connectors.
+This article is intended for Microsoft 365 administrators or anyone who configures, runs, or monitors GitLab Microsoft Graph connectors.

 ## Capabilities

-- Index GitLab repositories, merge requests, issues, wikis, and documentation.
+- Index GitLab repositories, merge requests, and access issues, wikis, and documentation.
 - Enable Microsoft Search and Microsoft 365 Copilot to retrieve GitLab data efficiently.
 - Maintain GitLab ACLs and user permissions.
 - Allow administrators to customize crawl frequency and indexing preferences.